Skip to main content

 GitHub package.json version NPM Version license GitHub issues GitHub pulls CI on Push license

-This page is designed for developers who plan to contribute new features or fix bugs in the µOS++ Intrusive Lists project and provides documentation on how to build and test the package.
+This page is designed for developers who intend to contribute new features or resolve bugs within the µOS++ Intrusive Lists project and provides documentation on building and testing the package.

-The project is written in modern C++ and, for reproducibility reasons, uses the xPack Framework tools during development.
+The project is written in modern C++ and, for reproducibility reasons, utilises the xPack Framework tools during development.

 Prerequisites

-@micro-os-plus/utils-lists is an xpm package that provides a C++ source code library; development can be carried out on macOS, GNU/Linux and even Windows (although some npm scripts must be executed in a Git Bash terminal).
+@micro-os-plus/utils-lists is an xpm package that provides a C++ source code library; development can be conducted on macOS, GNU/Linux and Windows (although some npm scripts must be executed within a Git Bash terminal).

 The prerequisites are: